curv3d/curv/ideas/compiler/Statement_Analyser.md

 dependency definitions are executed), so that assertions can guard later definitions.

-In a recursive statement list, we will analyze the action statements first.
+In a recursive statement list, we will analyse the action statements first.
 The output is a mixed sequence of statement action ops and (as a side effect) MR Partition action ops.
-Then we analyze the definientia of the remaining unanalyzed definitions, which will output the remaining MR Partition action ops.
+Then we analyse the definientia of the remaining unanalysed definitions, which will output the remaining MR Partition action ops.

 A set of recursive definitions is a directed graph, and a mutual recursion partition is a "strongly connected component" of that graph.